CSW Women’s Summit 2023 | Eagle Conference Room 1:45 – 2:45 pm

 Neema is a recent 2023-2024 Kellogg Foundation Fellow and was named 2023’s National Women’s Business Center Advisor of the year.
 She also serves on the board of the Albuquerque Bless Fund, providing grants to Black-owned businesses.
 Neema holds a bachelor’s in clinical psychology and evolutionary anthropology, with a minor in international business.
 Additionally, she is a licensed cosmetologist and educator.
 In her spare time, you’ll find Neema in her garden, writing poetry or cuddling with miniature horses and goats.

-Shacey Sullivan, Marketing at Farm Credit of New Mexico
+Shacey Sullivan, VP of Marketing and Public Relations, Farm Credit of New Mexico

-Sullivan has worked to help Farmers and Ranchers grow their business for the past 22 years at Farm Credit of New Mexico where she heads the Brand efforts, responsible for Marketing, Public Relations and Government Affairs.
+Sullivan has worked to help Farmers and Ranchers grow their business for the past 22 years at Farm Credit of New Mexico where she heads the brand efforts, responsible for Marketing, Public Relations and Government Affairs.
 She is passionate about helping women in agriculture develop their leadership skills.
 A native New Mexican raised in Fruitland, NM.
-A graduate of New Mexico State University with a Master’s degree in Agricultural Economics with a minor in Marketing.
+A graduate of New Mexico State University, Sullivan holds a Master’s degree in Agricultural Economics with a minor in Marketing.

-Gabe Pacheco, President of the New Mexico Out Business Alliance
+Gabe Pacheco, President, New Mexico Out Business Alliance

 Gabe currently owns a series of businesses in the area including G&M Medical Center, G&M Urgent Care, G&M Radiant Botanicals Skin Care, and G&M Dream Vacations.
 Gabe is proud to be a first-generation college graduate, attaining his Honors Bachelor of Sports Science—Strength and Conditioning from the United States Sports Academy.
 He is also a certified personal trainer, weight loss coach, and nutrition counselor.
 He lives in Rio Rancho, NM where he loves to spend quality time with his dogs, cats, and his husband Mark.
 In his free time, he enjoys traveling, having been to 44 countries to date, and loves attending concerts and shows.